ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/README.md

     +mwbs                   iDynTreeMEX.mexmaci64       mwbs_robotSensors_lib.slx
     +yarp.                  yarpMEX.mexmaci64           mwbs_visualizers_lib.slx
     ```
 1. The `Matlab Whole-Body Simulator` library, along with the sub-libraries **robotDynamicsWithContacts**, **robotSensors** and **visualizers** should be visible in the Simulink Library Browser.
-They can be drag and dropped into any open Simulink model.
+They can be dragged and dropped into any open Simulink model.
 <img width="963" alt="image" src="https://user-images.githubusercontent.com/6848872/116485698-1ff57580-a88c-11eb-8856-c4527e00b401.png">

 ### Reproducing The Experiments

-:construction: Work in progress
+We run three sets of experiments for:
+- illustrating the simulation speed improvement resulting from the introduction of the Simulink Functions,
+- validating the simulator with a momentum-based whole-body torque controller performing a complex trajectory,
+- comparing our simulator with Gazebo,
+- illustrating the flexibility of our simulator design when adding new features.

+#### Analysing the Simulation Speed Improvement

+The first set of experiments aims at illustrating the simulation speed improvement resulting from the introduction of the Simulink Functions.
+This relates to Sections III - A & B of the paper.

+#### Testing on a Momentum-based Whole-body Torque Controller

+The experiment tests the simulator on controller performing a complex trajectory.
+For this purpose we integrated the simulator library, configured to emulate the iCub humanoid robot model with 23 degrees of freedom, with a momentum-based whole-body torque controller.
+The controller task balances the robot on a single foot while performing dynamic motions with the arms and the free leg.
+This relates to Section III - C of the paper.

+#### Comparing our Simulator with Gazebo

+The third set of experiments compares our simulator with Gazebo, commonly used in the robotics community, while running a benchmark test we define for that purpose.
+This relates to Section III - D of the paper.

+#### Analysing the Design Flexibility

+In this experiment we add a new feature to the simulation framework, namely the support of a contact model for spherical feet.
+The goal is to illustrate the flexibility in the framework implementation.
+This relates to Section III - E of the paper.

 ### Results